simplicitesoftware/nodejs-demo/README.md

 	node app.js

-The default URL to point to is: `http://localhost:3000`
+The base URL to point to is: `http://localhost:3000`

+- the root page displays the demo product catalog
+- the `/user` page displays information about the user
+- the `/health` page displays health check data

 Usage on CloudFoundry
 ---------------------